cianc/cianc.github.io/content/An_Introduction_to_Life-Cycle_Emissions.md

 ---
-title: "Paper: An Introduction to Life-Cycle Emissions of AIHardware"
+title: "Paper: An Introduction to Life-Cycle Emissions of AI Hardware"
 draft: false
 created: 2025-08-18
 tags: